Hep C (Hepatitis C)

 - Get hepatitis A and hepatitis B vaccinations to protect your liver from these infections.

 - Get support. (more)

 Testing & Diagnosis

 Contact your primary care physician or go to a state-funded HCV Counseling, Testing, and Referral Site.

-Treatment for acute hepatitis C is similar to treatment for chronic hepatitis C. The response rate to treatment is higher among persons with acute than with chronic HCV infection.
+Treatment for acute Hepatitis C (HCV) is similar to treatment for chronic Hepatitis C. The response rate to treatment is higher among persons with acute than with chronic HCV infection.
 However, the optimal treatment regimen and when it should be initiated remains uncertain.(more)